CBSR-Biobank/bbweb/documentation/Development.md

 ### Running

-* To start the server in development mode, use the following command:
+* To start the server in production mode, use the following commands:

     ```sh
-    npm run dev-start-server
+    npm run dist-build
+    APPLICATION_SECRET="abcdefghijklmnopqrstuvwxyz" sbt start
     ```

+    In the browser open the following link: http://localhost:9000/#!/

-* To build the client application, use the following command:
+* To start the application in development mode, use the following commands:

     ```sh
     npm run dev-build
+    npm run dev-start-server
     ```

-    This must be done before the server is started.
+    In the browser open the following link: http://localhost:9000/#!/

-* To modifying code in the client application, use the following command for hot module replacement:
+* When modifying code in the client application, use the following commands to start the server and build the client side and also watch for changes in the client files (uses `webpack-dev-server`):

+    In one shell:

     ```sh
-     npm run dev-build
+    npm run dev-start-server
     ```

+    In another shell:

+    ```sh
+    npm run dev
+    ```

+    In the browser open the following link: http://localhost:8080/#!/. *Note that this link is for a different port.*

 ### Testing